lerina/lerina.github.io/html/code/FiTCode/FiT⁄Code.md

 2. Second feedback: Failing test first
 Is the failing test succint?
 Have you encoded the behavioral expectation within your assertion.
 Does the error indicate the most proximate missing feature?

+Start by writing a test that calls a function and the output should match the specifications.
+To write this test, you don't need to consider any sort of implementation; the function is a black box.
+Focus on understanding the most important aspect: the expected output.

 3. Third feedback: Code Interface
 Can the test easily use the code?
 Testable code is a must.
 Take some time to think of function signature and design of the interface to the code.

+Focus on understanding the 2nd most important aspect: the intended inputs.

 We build the code from the inside-out: